Xilinx-CNS/cns-dpdk-next-sfc/doc/guides/prog_guide/rte_flow.rst

 --------

-This API provides a generic means to configure hardware to match specific ingress or egress traffic, alter its fate and query related counters according to any number of user-defined rules.
+This API provides a generic means to configure hardware to match specific traffic, alter its fate and query related counters according to any number of user-defined rules.

 It is named *rte_flow* after the prefix used for all its symbols, and is defined in ``rte_flow.h``.